Vehicle blind spot

-A blind spot in a vehicle or vehicle blind spot is an area around the vehicle that cannot be directly seen by the driver while at the controls, under existing circumstances.
+A vehicle blind spot (VBS) or simply blind spot is an area around a vehicle that cannot be directly seen by the driver while at the controls, under existing circumstances.
 In transport, driver visibility is the maximum distance at which the driver of a vehicle can see and identify prominent objects around the vehicle.
 Visibility is primarily determined by weather conditions (see visibility) and by a vehicle's design.
 The parts of a vehicle that influence visibility include the windshield, the dashboard and the pillars.
 Good driver visibility is essential to safe road traffic.

 Conditions for blind spots

-Blind spots exist in a wide range of vehicles: aircraft, cars, buses, trucks, agricultural equipments, heavy equipments, boats, ships, trams, and trains.
+Blind spots exist in a wide range of vehicles: aircraft, cars, buses, trucks, agricultural equipment, heavy equipment, boats, ships, trams and trains.
 Blind spots may occur in the front of the driver when the A-pillar (also called the windshield pillar), side-view mirror, or interior rear-view mirror block a driver's view of the road.
 Behind the driver, cargo, headrests, and additional pillars may reduce visibility.
-Proper adjustment of mirrors and the use of other technical solutions can eliminate or alleviate vehicle blind spots.
+Proper adjusting of mirrors and using other technical solutions can eliminate or alleviate vehicle blind spots.

 A no zone is one of several areas around a large truck, where the truck driver cannot see.
 Collisions frequently occur in no zones.

 A blind zone is one of several areas around heavier rolling stocks (locomotives and multiple units), where the train driver cannot see.
 Accidents frequently occur in blind zones.